-2018 Audi TT
+2018 Audi TT Review, Ratings, Specs, Prices, and Photos

 Still, the TT is a fun car with the right stance and driving position.
 We rate it a 7.0 overall, adding points for handsome styling, good ride and handling, and generous standard features.
 The base trim’s performance has room for improvement, though, and the interior only has good room for two front passengers.
 (Read more about how we rate cars.)

-The TT RS joins the lineup for 2018.
+The TT RS joined the lineup for 2018.
 It boasts a 400-horsepower turbocharged inline-5 under its hood, and it also gets bigger brakes, a lower ride height, and a standard magnetic ride suspension.
 It’s by far the fastest car in the lineup, with a 3.7-second 0-60 mph time, and its hardware makes it track ready.

 Like the TT RS, the TTS is only offered as a coupe, and it, too, comes with the magnetic ride suspension.
 It also has beefy brakes.
-Its engine is a 292-hp turbocharged 2.0-liter inline 4-cylinder.
+Its engine is a 292-hp 2.0-liter turbo-4.

 The base TT is offered as a 2+2 coupe like the others or a two-seat roadster.
 It is motivated by a 220-hp version of the TTS’s engine, and acceleration is brisk at 5.3 seconds in the 0-60 mph run.